- Code ASIA8040

 See "Other Information" section for 2021 timetable information.

-The ambitious Asia Programs of the Australian National University were initiated more than sixty years ago, partly to support the Australian Government's postwar national re-orientation toward Asia.
-The application of knowledge about Asia to Government's engagement with the region continues to fluctuate in importance and design, in this the so-called 'Asian century'.
-Australia's engagement with the region, it is also true to say, is not getting easier.
+This course continues the long legacy of the Australian National University’s ambitious Asia programs, which were created more than 75 years ago to support the Australian Government's?post-war?national re-orientation toward Asia.
+Australia's engagement with the region continues to fluctuate, but it is also true to say, it is not getting easier.

 Upon successful completion, students will have the knowledge and skills to:

-- Analyse political and social implications of Australian engagement with Asia over a historical period, by developing an understanding of the defining characteristics of Asia-Australia relations, and learn how the traditions and cultural roots of bygone years continue to influence cultural behaviour between Australia and Asia today.
+- Analyse the political and social implications of Australian engagement with Asia over a historical period, by learning how the traditions and cultural roots of bygone years continue to influence cultural behaviour between Australia and Asia today.

-- Examine the historical, social and cultural environments that produce elements of ‘Asian-ness’ and use this knowledge to develop their critical thinking.
+- Examine the current social and cultural environments of Asia-Australia relations beyond government-to-government approaches, and use this knowledge to develop critical thinking.

-- Demonstrate critical research skills and the ability to synthesise and critique existing scholarship.
+- Demonstrate critical research skills and the ability to synthesise and critique existing scholarship, including primary source documents such as policy papers, media content, diaries and letters and official speeches, amongst others.

-- Display high level reading comprehension and writing skills, and presenting in the style of a professional environment.
+- Display high level reading comprehension and writing skills, and presenting in the style of a professional environment suitable for the workplace.

 This is a co-taught course.
 Any cap on enrolments in one course applies to both courses combined.